sfirke/tabyl/.github/issue_template.md

 ## Feature requests

-Briefly describe what the feature would do and why it is in scope for the janitor package.
+Briefly describe what the feature would do and why it is in scope for the tabyl package.

 ## Bug reports